-After over 10 years of parenting a child with Type 1 Diabetes, it's time to share some stories.
+After over 11 years of parenting a child with Type 1 Diabetes, I have some stories to share.
 Please realize that what you'll read here is not intended as medical advice; it's just the ramblings of a sleep-deprived mom.
 Always consult your medical team about your treatment options, but stop here from time to time for a bit of perspective.

 Sugar - free cherry limeade slurpee...an excellent low-carb way to cool off on a hot summer afternoon!